Existence and Uniqueness for the SQG Vortex-Wave System when the Vorticity is Constant near the Point-Vortex: Introduction

 Nevertheless, one feature of the 2D Euler equation that is preserved by \eqref{SQG} is the point-vortex system.
-This consists in the assumption that at the initial time the active scalar is sharply concentrated around a finite number of points and therefore writes at the limit as a pondered sum of Dirac masses.
+This consists in the assumption that at the initial time the active scalar is sharply concentrated around a finite number of points and therefore writes at the limit as a weighted sum of Dirac masses.
 This model should be understood as a mathematical formalization of the intuitive notion of ``\emph{centers of whirlpools}''.
 These Dirac masses then evolve in time in virtue of the transport equations respectively~\eqref{SQG} and~\eqref{Euler}.
+Although in the SQG equations the active scalar is not the vorticity of the fluid (its curl), by analogy with the Euler case we continue to call a Dirac mass of the active scalar a \emph{point-vortex}.
 This system is well-posed on a given interval of time as long as the distances between vortices remain positive (absence of collapse).
 Global well-posedness for almost every initial datum has been obtained for the Euler case in the plane by~\cite{Marchioro_Pulvirenti_1993}, and in bounded smooth domains by~\cite{Donati_2022}.
 The extension of this result to the quasi-geostrophic point-vortex system is done by~\cite{Geldhauser_Romito_2020, Godard-Cadillac_vortex_2022}.

 One natural question then lays in the possibility to study a mixed system involving both a regular part for the active-scalar (driven by the PDE) coupled with a singular part made of point-vortices.
 This coupled system was introduced for the 2D Euler equation independently by~\cite{Marchioro_Pulvirenti_1991,Starovoitov_1994_Uniqueness} and called the ``\emph{vortex-wave system}''.
 Using a Lagrangian formulation of the vortex-wave system, the existence of solutions for this system was proved in presence of a single point-vortex.
 Uniqueness for this system has been achieved by~\cite{Marchioro_Pulvirenti_1991} and~\cite{Lacave_Miot_2009} respectively for Lagrangian and Eulerian solutions, under the assumption that the point-vortex lays in a region where the vorticity is constant (plateau assumption).
-It is worth mentioning other works related to the vortex-wave system such as~\cite{ Bjorland_2011, Cao_Wang_2020,Crippa_LopesFilho_Miot_NussenzveigLopes_2016, Glass_Lacave_Sueur_2014, Glass_Lacave_Sueur_2016, Lacave_Miot_preprint, Nguyen_Nguyen_2019, Varholm_Wahlen_Walsh_2020}.
+It is worth mentioning other works related to the vortex-wave system such as~\cite{ Bjorland_2011, Cao_Wang_2020,Crippa_LopesFilho_Miot_NussenzveigLopes_2016, Glass_Lacave_Sueur_2014, Glass_Lacave_Sueur_2016, Lacave_Miot_preprint, Nguyen_Nguyen_2019, Rosenzweig_2020, Varholm_Wahlen_Walsh_2020}.